-When that ID is scanned again, the app will automatically display the corresponding photo along with any other content you want to display to the app user at the point of service.
+When you scan that ID again, the app will display the photo along with any other content you want to display to the app user at the point of service.